jmuticon/kuberenetes-observility/docs/README.md

 3. Collector forwards traces to Tempo
 4. Grafana queries Tempo for trace visualization

+## Comprehensive Guides

+- **[observability-components-datadog.md](observability-components-datadog.md)** - Complete guide explaining all observability layers (Metrics, Logs, Traces, Aggregator, Visualization, Alerts) with detailed Datadog implementation

 ## Getting Started

 1. **Read the application components** to understand the demo application
 2. **Read the observability components** to understand the monitoring stack
 3. **Review the architecture** to see how everything connects
 4. **Check individual documentation** for specific configuration details
+5. **Read the comprehensive Datadog guide** to understand how to achieve observability with Datadog

 ## Key Concepts